A-Z Disposal Guide

 Ceramics

 Ceramics (coffee mugs, bowls, plates) and other pottery are NOT recyclable.
 Please dispose of them in your trash.
-At the transfer station, please do not put in the recycling box.
+At the transfer station, please do not put anything in the recycling box.
+If your ceramic items are usable, consider donating to the Swap Shop on Saturdays.

 Read More...